Becoming a New Student Organization

 University Facilities Guidelines for Students Organizing a New Student Organization

-- Once the paperwork has been confirmed as submitted, Student Life classifies the group as temporary for a period of 1 month (30 days).
+- Following the initital meeting, Student Life classifies the group as temporary for a period of 1 month (30 days).

 - Groups may request up to two meetings during this temporary period.
 Requests must be made by contacting the SOC President at email@example.com.